 Driving to the University

-If you do need to drive, please consider car sharing and/or hiring a vehicle and opting for a zero or lower emission choice such as an electric vehicle.
+If you do need to drive, please consider car pooling/sharing, and opting for a zero or lower emission choice such as an electric vehicle if you can.

 Car parking on campus is limited.